 Just a few miles north of the Texas/Oklahoma border, Lake Murray State Park is the first and largest state park in Oklahoma.

-First I stopped by the Lake Murray Resort that offers a range of accommodations, like newly renovated lodge rooms to historic cabins.
-I even found some floating cabins in assorted sizes.
+Lake Murray Resort that offers a range of accommodations, like newly renovated lodge rooms to historic cabins.
+The floating cabins also come in assorted sizes.

-Find Lake Murray Resort at 3323 Lodge Road, Ardmore.
+The Lake Murray Resort is 3323 Lodge Road, in Ardmore.
+Day Pass is $10 per vehicle.

 Read More